lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ-WRF_tutorial_build_gcc.md

     ```

   - If they are not found, ask for assistance from your system administrator,
-    or if you know the path then sepcify it using the environment varialbe
+    or if you know the path then sepcify it using the environment variable

     ```
     setenv CC /nas/longleaf/apps/gcc/9.1.0/bin/gcc
     ```

    -  Configure WRF by typing ./configure (this creates a configure.wrf file)

    ```
    ./configure |& tee ./configure.log
    ```